NYPL/metadata-documentation/workflows/rights.md

 - Rights metadata are added and maintained by [Copyright and Information Policy](/metadata-documentation/resources/glossary/#copyright-information-policy)
 - Metadata Services uses ClickUp to request rights metadata be added to records in the Metadata Management System (MMS)
-  - MSU typically requests rights metadata if it has not already been assigned during the [Approval](/metadata-documentation/workflows/approvals/) workflow after digitization is complete and records are approved to ensure captures and records are structured correctly and descriptive metadata are accurate
+  - Metadata Services typically requests rights metadata if it has not already been assigned during the [Approval](/metadata-documentation/workflows/approvals/) workflow after digitization is complete and records are approved to ensure captures and records are structured correctly and descriptive metadata are accurate
-  - Occasionally, MSU may request rights metadata at other points such as:
+  - Occasionally, Metadata Services may request rights metadata at other points such as:
     - Prior to digitization as part of a [digitization workflow](/metadata-documentation/workflows/digitization/)
     - Unrelated to new digitization as part of a [remediation workflow](/metadata-documentation/workflows/remediation/)
   - The location of the corresponding ClickUp task will be based on the relevant workflow
     - If you need to create new ClickUp tasks to request rights metadata, discuss with the [Manager, Metadata Services](/metadata-documentation/contact/)
-- Staff outside MSU should [contact Copyright and Information Policy 🔒](https://lair.nypl.org/-/departments/library-sites-and-services/research-libraries/copyright-information-policy) directly when rights metadata updates or corrections are needed
+- Staff outside Metadata Services should [contact Copyright and Information Policy 🔒](https://lair.nypl.org/-/departments/library-sites-and-services/research-libraries/copyright-information-policy) directly when rights metadata updates or corrections are needed

-## Steps For Metadata Services Staff
+## Steps for Metadata Services Staff

 ### Requesting Rights Metadata
 {: .d-inline .v-align-middle .mr-2 }